 Designed for busy students, these units provide convenience, support and plenty of opportunities for community involvement.

 When the build-out is complete, a total of five buildings will be offered in this residential community.
 The complex is located behind Goodson Chapel-Recital Hall and Aikens Athletic Center.
-Over 1,000 Shenandoah University students choose to live on campus each year.
+More than 1,000 Shenandoah University students choose to live on campus each year.
 First-year students live with other first-year students and upper-class students live with other upper-class students.

 Founded in 1875, Shenandoah University is the private, nationally recognized applied liberal arts institution, located in historic Winchester, Virginia.